liron02319/Bereshit/README.md

 Because of the low budget the spaceship had no redundant system

-- **The spacecraft had two such accelerometers called IMU (short for Inertial Measurement Unit)** While landing the acceleration sensor shutdown (IMU2) so the crew had to make a quick decision to rely on IMU1 or to restart IMU2, And they choose to restart
+- **The spacecraft had two such accelerometers called IMU (short for Inertial Measurement Unit)** While landing,the acceleration sensor shutdown (IMU2),so the crew had to make a quick decision to rely on IMU1 or to restart IMU2, And they choose to restart

 - **Activating IMU2 blocked data transmission from IMU1 because of some system logic**, Therefor the system did not receive any acceleration data for about a second
 Therefore he declared a navigation failure,